pingcap/tidb-dashboard/tools/pd-ctl/README.md

     >> config set split-merge-interval 24h  // Set the interval between `split` and `merge` to one day
     ```

+- `enable-two-way-merge` controls the merge scheduler behavior.
+This means a Region can be merged into left or right.
+Set it to true may help improving merge speed.

+    ```bash
+    >> config set enable-two-way-merge true  // Enable two way merge.
+    ```

 - `patrol-region-interval` controls the execution frequency that `replicaChecker` checks the health status of Regions.
 A shorter interval indicates a higher execution frequency.
 Generally, you do not need to adjust it.

     ```bash